LailaSumiyaKhan/Automation_Project/README.md

 ### Allure Reporting :

 This project integrates Allure Report for test execution analysis.
-Screenshots are automatically captured for if have any failed test cases.
+Screenshots are automatically captured for failed test cases.
 To generate and view the Allure report after execution, run:

 ```sh